talon-one/talon_one.rb/docs/ManagementApi.md

 Export referrals

-Download a CSV file containing the referrals that match the given parameters.  **Tip:** If the exported CSV file is too large to view, you can [split it into multiple files](https://www.makeuseof.com/tag/how-to-split-a-huge-csv-excel-workbook-into-seperate-files/).
+Download a CSV file containing the referrals that match the given parameters.  > [!tip] If the exported CSV file is too large to view, you can > [split it into multiple files](https://www.google.com/search?q=split+CSV+into+multiple+files).
 The CSV file contains the following columns:  - `code`: The referral code. - `advocateprofileintegrationid`: The profile ID of the advocate. - `startdate`: The start date in RFC3339 of the code redemption period. - `expirydate`: The end date in RFC3339 of the code redemption period. - `limitval`: The maximum number of redemptions of this code.
 Defaults to `1` when left blank. - `attributes`: A json object describing _custom_ referral attribute names and their values.

 ### Example